tanvisenjaliya/hospital-charge-data/README.md

 ### Tableau File

+This file consist of 5 different visuals to get insights of the data.
 ### MongoDB Query

 After having visuals, we have then tried to create a query on MongoDB.
 The query is: